Islamophobia in the United Kingdom: Hate crimes

 In August 2017, West Yorkshire Police launched a hate crime investigation after letters threatening acid attacks on Muslims were posted in Bradford.
 The police said the threats were "extremely seriously" increased patrols in Hanover Square, a mainly Muslim inner-city area where at least two residents received the letters last week.
 The literature shows an image of a sword and the Saint George's Flag with the words: "Kill scum Muslims."

 An October 2017 Press Association investigation found that hate crimes targeting mosques and other Muslim places of worship across the UK more than doubled between 2016 and 2017.
 The same month, during Hate Crime Awareness Week, Associate Professor of Criminology at Birmingham City University Imran Awan and Lecturer in Criminology at Nottingham Trent University Irene Zempi presented research at the House of Commons showing that some non-Muslim men suffered verbal, physical and emotional abuse because they looked Muslim.

 In April 2018, letters were sent to people in East London calling for a "Punish a Muslim Day", with a points system to award people for acts of hatred toward Muslims.
 Police said there was no credible evidence of a planned attack, and in June of the same year a man from Lincoln was arrested and charged with fourteen criminal offences in connection with the hate mail campaign.
 At his trial at the Old Bailey in October 2018 he pleaded guilty to fifteen charges relating to the "Punish a Muslim Day" letters and other correspondences sent to individuals, public figures and organisations.

 A 2023 survey by ITV News and an anti-Muslim monitoring group found that almost 90% of mosques across the UK have experienced acts of hate crime in the last year and that Islamophobic hate crimes had increased by five times in the last decade.

 On 4 October 2025, two people were filmed setting fire to a mosque in Peacehaven, East Sussex.
 Two suspects arrested in connection with the attack were later charged with arson with intent to endanger life.

+According to new data, more than 70 attacks on mosques in Britain have been recorded over the past year.
+According to the British Muslim Trust, the number of attacks is increasing, and they have included intimidation, violence, property damage, harassment, and anti-Muslim hate speech.
+According to a report published by the government partner responsible for monitoring anti-Muslim hatred, one mosque in Britain is attacked every five days, with London, Greater Manchester, and the West Midlands being the three areas with the highest number of attacks.